Research

 Laboratory staff play an essential role in R&D at CSD.
 In addition to their primary roles conducting commercial quality assurance testing, this team provides extensive technical support, including weighing biomass samples, conducting germination assessments and various other experiments.
 Many of these tasks require a high degree of precision and the laboratory staff need to be very adaptable to transition between various tests and methods, which often vary from the standard protocols used for commercial testing.

-CSD Farms
+CSD FARMS

 The vast majority of R&D field trial management is conducted by CSD Farms staff.
 This includes field preparation, planting, in-crop management and harvesting of trials.
 Due to specific trial requirements such as precise requirements for planting conditions, applications of experimental products and management of varying trait packages and maturity stages within a field; management of these trials can be very challenging and a great deal of labour and planning is required in addition to typical commercial cropping requirements.